lalueders/capstone-project/README.md

 - Cloudinary
 - OpenStreetMap

 ## Project Setup:

 - Clone this repository
 - Install with `npm install`
-- Run on http://localhost:3000/ with `npm start`
+- Run on localhost with `npm start`
 - Run tests with `npm run test`
 - Run Storybook with `npm run storybook`
 - You need an account on cloudinary to work with this app
 - Create .env.local file #please check if you have added env.local in your .gitignore

 ## Cloudinary Setup
 - Create an account on https://cloudinary.com/